We have already seen in many of my earlier articles how triacs are used in electronic circuits for switching AC loads.

 The above circuit is shown without the feature and therefore will generate a lot of RF which might disturb sophisticated electronic audio systems.

-The circuit of a dimmer switch illustrated below incorporate the necessary precautions for subsiding the above issue.
+The light dimmer switch circuit illustrated below incorporate the necessary precautions for subsiding the above issue.

 Parts List for the above enhanced fan dimmer circuit